OlivierCoilland/npm-check-github-stars/README.md

 > Pretty raw for the moment, but I might add some color and a little padding!

-## On the command line

-This is the easiest way to use `npm-check-github-stars`.

 ## Installation

+On the command line is the easiest way to use `npm-check-github-stars`.

 ```bash
 $ npm install -g npm-check-github-stars